MicrosoftDocs/cloud-adoption-framework/docs/security/asset-protection.md

 Encrypting disks attached to virtual machines and storage used for applications or services helps protect data stored locally.

-#### RBAC
+#### Role Based Access Control (RBAC)

 Access should be restricted to data to only accounts with a verified reason and only for the data sets explicitly required for the approved use.
 Access should be deliberately split between accounts that can access and accounts that can modify.
+Access Control based on roles is something Microsoft can help customer implement straight from the identity console.
+There are over 70 different built in roles with the ability to add customer roles as well.

 #### Rights management